 Treatment depends on the size of the pseudocyst and whether it is causing symptoms.
 Many pseudocysts go away on their own.
-Those that remain for more than 6 weeks and are larger than 5 cm in diameter often need treatment.
+Those that remain for more than 6 weeks and are larger than 5 centimeters (about 2 inches) in diameter often need treatment.

 Possible treatments include:

 - Drainage through the skin using a needle, most often guided by a CT scan.

 - Endoscopic-assisted drainage using an endoscope.
 In this, a tube containing a camera and a light is passed down into the stomach)

 - Surgical drainage of the pseudocyst.
 A connection is made between the cyst and the stomach or small intestine.
 This may be done using a laparoscope.

 The outcome is generally good with treatment.
 It is important to make sure that it is not a pancreatic cancer that starts in a cyst, which has a worse outcome.